NOAA-OWP/DMOD/python/lib/metrics/README.md

 ## What is a `Metric` in the codebase?

-An instance of `dmod.metrics.scoring.Metric` is an object that may be called to provide scores for a collection of pairs when filtered via thresholds.
+An instance of `dmod.metrics.scoring.Metric` is an object that may be called to provide scores for a collection of pairs.
 Examples of these `dmod.metrics.scoring.Metric` classes are `dmod.metrics.ProbabilityOfFalseDetection` and `dmod.metrics.PearsonCorrelationCoefficient`.
 These are constructed with a given weight, so an instance of `dmod.metrics.ProbabilityOfDetection` may be created with a weight of `3` and